V. CSIT World Sports Games 2017

 Mamanet, Partner of CSIT: Mothers Enrich the World of Sports

-30 Mamanet teams are participating in the 5th CSIT World Sports Games 2017 in Riga: One each from Latvia, Mexico, Austria, two from Italy and 25 (!) from Israel.
+30 Mamanet teams were participating in the 5th CSIT World Sports Games 2017 in Riga: One each from Latvia, Mexico, Austria, two from Italy and 25 (!) from Israel.
 But Mamanet is not just a sports discipline based on volleyball rules with slight modifications.
 It is a mission: “Mothers have become role models for sports and healthy life style”, says Karin Eines, member of the Mamanet Board and in charge of International Relations.

 The system of Mamanet has been invented in Israel and works as a non-profit organization.
 It is supported by the Ministry of Science and Hapoel, Israel’s strongest sports organization.
 Currently Mamanet is played by 16.000 women in Israel.
 The huge movement has already attracted well known institutions like the University of Columbia in New York where intensive research studies on Mamanet have been launched.
 In the beginning this incredibly successful Israelian start-up had been phenomenon.
 But very soon it became evident that Mamanet is a big development step in the fields of social security and health.